-As described in [SP800-131A], less than 2048 bits of RSA key sizes are disallowed by NIST.
-Setting the environment variable OPENSSL\ENFORCE\MODULUS\BITS can restrict the module to only generate the acceptable key sizes of RSA.
-If the environment variable is set, the module can generate RSA keys with 2048 bits or more (actually only keys with 2048, 3072 and 4096 bits are allowed in FIPS mode of operation).
+As described in [SP800-131A], less than 2048 bits of DSA and RSA key sizes are disallowed by NIST.
+Setting the environment variable OPENSSL_ENFORCE_MODULUS_BITS can restrict the module to only generate the acceptable key sizes of RSA and DSA.
+If the environment variable is set, the module can generate RSA keys with 2048 bits or more (actually only keys with 2048, 3072 and 4096 bits are allowed in FIPS mode of operation), and DSA keys of 2048 bits or more (only keys with 2048 and 3072 are allowed in FIPS mode of operation).